gaganpreet/gaganpreet.in/content/posts/onyx-note-air-2-review.md

 Along with a setting to adjust the light brightness, it's also possible to choose between warm and cool lighting.
 It's dark this time of the year here in the Netherlands and I've stuck to a warm mild colour.

+### Connectivity (Added: May 2022)

+The Note Air 2 has Bluetooth (for headphones or keyboards or anything you can use an Android device with), WiFi (5GHz) and a USB-C port.
+I hoped there would be MHL connectivity to use the device with an external monitor but it's neither mentioned anywhere in the specs nor could I make it work.

 ### Pen and writing